Chris Hemsworth

-Christopher Hemsworth (born 11 August 1983) is an Australian actor.
-Born and raised in Melbourne, Victoria, and Bulman, Northern Territory, he rose to prominence playing Kim Hyde in the Australian television series Home and Away (2004–2007) before beginning a film career in Hollywood.
-In the Marvel Cinematic Universe, Hemsworth starred as Thor in the 2011 film of the same name and reprised the role in several subsequent installments, which established him among the world's highest-paid actors.

-His other film roles include the action films Star Trek (2009), Snow White and the Huntsman (2012) and its sequel The Huntsman: Winter's War (2016), Red Dawn (2012), Blackhat (2015), Men in Black: International (2019), Extraction (2020) and its 2023 sequel, the thriller A Perfect Getaway (2009), and the comedy Ghostbusters (2016).
-Hemsworth's most critically acclaimed films include the comedy horror The Cabin in the Woods (2012), the biographical sports film Rush (2013) in which he portrayed James Hunt, the action film Furiosa: A Mad Max Saga (2024)—which earned him a nomination for the AACTA Award for Best Actor in a Supporting Role—and the animated film Transformers One (2024) in which he voiced Optimus Prime.
+Christopher Hemsworth (born 11 August 1983) is an Australian actor and film producer.
+His films as a leading man have grossed over $12.1 billion worldwide, making him one of the highest-grossing film stars of all time.
+Hemsworth was one of the world's highest-paid actors annually from 2017 to 2019.

+Hemsworth's breakthrough came as Kim Hyde on the Australian soap opera Home and Away (2004–2007), before making his Hollywood film debut in Star Trek (2009).
+He achieved global recognition for portraying Thor in eleven films across the Marvel Cinematic Universe (MCU), beginning with his solo feature debut in 2011.
+He has since starred in other major-studio films such as Snow White and the Huntsman (2012), Ghostbusters (2016), Bad Times at the El Royale (2018), Men in Black: International (2019), Extraction (2020), and Furiosa: A Mad Max Saga (2024).
+He earned praise for his performance as Formula One driver James Hunt in the biographical sports film Rush (2013).

+Hemsworth is a prominent advocate for brain health and was named by Time as one of the 100 most influential people in the world for health in 2026.
+Often labeled a sex symbol, he has been referred to as one of the world's most attractive men by various media outlets.

 Early life

-Christopher Hemsworth was born on 11 August 1983 in Melbourne, to Leonie (née van Os), an English teacher, and Craig Hemsworth, a social-services counsellor.
-He is the second of three sons, following Luke (b.
-1980) and preceding Liam (b.
-1990); both of them are also actors.
+Christopher Hemsworth was born on 11 August 1983 in Melbourne, to Leonie, an English teacher, and Craig Hemsworth, a social-services counsellor.
+He has an older brother, Luke, and a younger brother, Liam; both of them also actors.
 His maternal grandfather is a Dutch immigrant and his maternal grandmother is of Irish descent; on his paternal line he is of English, Scottish, and German ancestry.

 He was brought up both in Melbourne and in the Outback in Bulman, Northern Territory.
 He has said, "My earliest memories were on the cattle stations up in the Outback, and then we moved back to Melbourne and then back out there and then back again.
 Certainly most of my childhood was in Melbourne but probably my most vivid memories were up there [in Bulman] with crocodiles and buffalo.
 Very different walks of life."
 He attended high school at Heathmont College before his family again returned to the Northern Territory, and then moved a few years later to Phillip Island.